hmdmhmd/reza.re/source/_posts/2012-11-05-single-user-rvm.markdown

 categories: ruby
 ---

 Using RVM we can manage multiple Ruby version along with it's gemsets.
-Installing RVM for single user is very easy, especially on Ubuntu.
-Install `build-essential` and `git-core` package.
+Installing RVM for single user is very easy, especially on Ubuntu. <!-- more --> Install `build-essential` and `git-core` package.

 {% codeblock %}
 $ sudo apt-get install build-essential git git-core curl